nanoc/nanoc.app/content/about.md

 ---
-title: "About nanoc"
+title: "About Nanoc"
 short_title: "About"
 ---

-nanoc is a flexible <span class="firstterm">static-site generator</span>.
+Nanoc is a flexible <span class="firstterm">static-site generator</span>.

 A static-site generator, often abbreviated as <span class="firstterm">SSG</span>, is a tool that transforms content from one format, such as Markdown or AsciiDoc, into another format, usually HTML, and lays out pages so that the site’s look and feel is consistent across all pages.
 Static sites can be deployed to any web server.

-nanoc is not:
+Nanoc is not:

 a <abbr title="content management system">CMS</abbr>
 : It does not help in managing content; it merely processes it.
 Management of content is usually done on the filesystem.

 a web application
-: nanoc is a command-line application.
-With nanoc, developing sites happens on a local machine, and the generated site is deployed when it is finished.
+: Nanoc is a command-line application.
+With Nanoc, developing sites happens on a local machine, and the generated site is deployed when it is finished.

-Because nanoc is a programmable tool, a basic understanding of Ruby is quite helpful.
+Because Nanoc is a programmable tool, a basic understanding of Ruby is quite helpful.

 Advantages of static-site generators
 ------------------------------------